Quantum Fiber has fast, reliable fiber, and Cox serves up decent deals on cable internet service.

 Quantum Fiber’s service reliability is strong, but it really stands out in dollar value, with prices starting at $45 per month and speeds up to 940Mbps download speeds.
 But, and it’s a big one, Quantum Fiber is only offered in parts of the West, Midwest, and Florida.

-Both struggle with customer service, but that’s to be expected until we outfit every inch of planet Earth with the greatest fiber network ever invented.
-Until then, if you happen to be in Quantum Fiber’s service areas, it’s the way to go.
-But for sheer accessibility reasons, Cox is ahead of the game.
+Both providers struggle with customer service, but that’s to be expected until internet providers manage to outfit every inch of planet Earth with the greatest fiber network ever invented.
+Until then, customer service setbacks are just part of the internet game.

 Honest reviews written by real people